Skip to main content

 What are my chances of losing money?

 When you are investing in equities, there is always the chance of your investment value declining.
-We strongly suggest you read our blog on risk to understand your comfort level on this.
+We strongly suggest you read our blog on risk to understand your comfort level before choosing to invest.

-Generally, the diversified nature of each fund means that “losing” all your money is almost impossible.
+Generally, the diversified nature of our funds means that “losing” all your money is almost impossible.
 Even if one of the companies the fund invests in goes “bust”, that is only a fraction of the total investment.

-However, without being cute, if you invest for a short amount of time, there is a greater chance that the amount you withdraw is less than the amount you invested.
-That is the unpredictability of future share prices and economic conditions that underpins why the longer-term return is higher.
+If you invest for a short amount of time, there is a chance that the amount you withdraw is less than the amount you invested, as you don’t have the luxury of time to ride out market fluctuations and see your compound interest at work.

 Learning more

-We encourage all investors to read and understand the Product Disclosure Statement for ours and any investment.
-They are short, easy-to-read documents on a standard template – not like their prospectus predecessors.
+We encourage all investors to read and understand the Product Disclosure Statement for any investment product they use.
+They are short, easy-to-read documents on a standard template (those who recall previous prospectus documents will be relieved!)

 The PDS contains all the important information about how the investment works, what the risks and fees are and who is involved.